Kcav18/stock-analysis/README.md

 There are several advantages to refactoring code.
 Some of those are as follows:

-- Refactoring can make the code easier to understand for the original developr and for anyone else that needs to view the code later on.
+- Refactoring can make the code easier to understand for the original developer and for anyone else that needs to view the code later on.
 - Refactoring can make the code run much faster.
 - Efficiency: can make the code run in fewer steps and uses less memory.